joedefen/my-snaps/README.md

   * create a list or script of post-install tasks to add/remove apps (save with your dotfiles or in the cloud)
 * BTW, the above complementary strategies have even more value if you have multiple installs (e.g., a desktop, a 24/7 server, and a few laptops all running similarly with the same apps an basic config).
 * For more comprehensive protection, consider `snapper`, `btrbk`, `btrfsmaintenance`, and google for others.

----

-## BONUS: There is an Update Menu for EndeavourOS, too
-When `my-update` runs on an EndeavorOS system, a different menu appears that is appropriate for EndeavorOS.
-It assumes that you've install `yay` as your AUR helper tool.
-The maintence steps are those suggested in the EndeavorOS docs; note, that some of the steps are only needed infequently, perhaps months, if you wish to skip them sometimes.
-And since EndeavourOS is a rolling release, there is only one menu since every update is the same.